hfeisal/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that lists environment variables a script that lists all local variables and environment variables and functions a script that creates a new local variable a script that creates a new global variable
+a script that lists environment variables a script that lists all local variables and environment variables and functions a script that creates a new local variable a script that creates a new global variable a script that prints the result of the addition of one twenty eight